Amalfi Coast Discovery Tour

 Our holidays at Hotel Caravel are on a Half Board basis and include breakfast and evening meal.

-Hotel Caravel offers a self-select buffet breakfast including cereals, fruit, bread and cake, yoghurts, cheese and ham, and scrambled eggs, bacon and sausgaes.
+Hotel Caravel offers a self-select buffet breakfast including cereals, fruit, bread and cake, yogurts, cheese and ham, and scrambled eggs, bacon and sausages.
 Tea, coffee and hot chocolate are available.

 Dinner at Hotel Caravel is a three course meal offering many Italian specialities plus an excellent self-service salad bar.
 There are vegetarian options at each course.
 For special dietary requirements we recommend that you discuss your requirements with the manager on arrival.

-Hotel Caravel has a well-stocked bar serving wine and spirits.
+Hotel Caravel has a well-stocked bar serving beer, wine and spirits.

 Lunch (payable locally)